-Description – The diamond plate design is one of the best floor tile patterns available and our most popular pattern for use as a garage flooring.
+Description – The diamond plate design is one of the best floor tile patterns available and our most popular pattern for use as garage flooring.
 It not only has a tough appearance for use in heavy-duty commercial/industrial/ workshop settings, but it also provides for a non-slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
-Cutting of these tiles to custom fit them to your room can be easily done with a fresh utility knife and straight-edge like a yardstick or ruler.
+Cutting of these tiles to custom fit them into your room can be easily done with a fresh utility knife and straight-edge like a yardstick or ruler.

-Size – 20.5" x 20.5"
+|20.5" x 20.5"

 Recommended Uses – Diamond plate tiles are truly a multiuse tile option.
 These tiles are most often used as garage floor tiles but have been used successfully in gyms, workout rooms, tool sheds, as trade show flooring, auto dealership show rooms, retail stores, and auto show display floors.

-- Vacuuming or sweeping any loose crumbs, dust, or debris from the tiles when necessary.
+- Sweeping or vacuuming any loose crumbs, dust, or debris from the tiles.

-- Periodic damp mopping of the floor tiles with a mild soap and water mixture.
+- Occasionally damp mop the garage tiles with a mild soap and water mixture.
 Some soaps commonly used include Dawn dish detergent and/or Tide laundry detergent.

-- Due to each tile being coated with a protectant silicone sealant, the tiles may become scuffed or scratched during the installation process or while moving large objects.
-To help reduce the appearance of scratches or scuff marks we recommend using Armstrong’s Shine Keeper.
+- Since each tile is coated with a protectant silicone sealant, the tiles may become scuffed or scratched during the installation process or while moving large objects.
+To help reduce the appearance of scratches or scuff marks, we recommend using Armstrong’s Shine Keeper.

-Note:This is not a stain proof product.
-Street tar can cause staining to light colored tiles and in most instances this staining can be remedied with a cleaner called Purple Power.
-If you have performance tires, staining can occur with light colored tiles.
-In most instances this may not be remedied with a cleaner.
+Note:This is not a stain-proof product.
+Street tar can stain light-colored tiles and usually can be remedied with a cleaner called Purple Power.
+If you have performance tires, staining can occur with light-colored tiles.
+To get rid of tire marks, you might have to replace the affected tiles, or use darker tiles to disguise the stains.
 If the staining on your floor does not dissipate, please contact our dedicated Customer Service team at 800-613-0996 who can further assist you.

-Installation of interlocking tiles is very simple and typically done by the consumer.
+Installing these interlocking tiles is very simple and usually done by the consumer.
 Typical installation of these tiles is as follows:

-- First, clean your sub floor so it is free of all dirt, grease or debris.
+- First, clean your subfloor, so it is free of all dirt, grease, or debris.

-- Snap a chalk line on the sub floor 20” from one wall in your room.
+- Snap a chalk line on the subfloor 20” from one wall in your room.
 Snap another chalk line on the subfloor 20” from an adjacent wall.
 You should now have a pair of perpendicular lines making an approximate 90-degree angle.

 - Begin laying the interlocking tiles along the chalk lines, snapping the locks together as you go.

-- Leave the perimeter of the room open until the field is installed.
+- Leave the other two edges of the room open until the middle is installed.

-- After the field is covered, go back and cut in lines along the walls in the room.
-Leaving a gap at the wall roughly the thickness of tiles being used is recommended to account for expansion and contraction of the floor tiles in varied temperature ranges.
+- After the rest of the room is covered, go back and cut in tiles along the opposite walls in the room.
+We recommend leaving a gap along the walls roughly the thickness of the tiles being used to account for expansion and contraction of the floor in varied temperature ranges.

-Note:When piecing interlocking tiles together, adhesives are usually not used since the weight of the locked together product is usually enough to keep the floor tiles from moving.
-However, if you do experience movement and would like to ensure that the tiles do not slide at all, some double-sided tape or mat tape can be used around the perimeter of the installation to prevent any movement.
+Note:When piecing interlocking tiles together, adhesives are usually not used since the weight of the product is enough to keep the floor tiles from moving.
+However, if you do experience movement and would like to ensure that the tiles do not slide at all, you can use some double-sided tape or mat tape around the perimeter of the installation to prevent any movement.